Renting a property can be a minefield, but when you've got landlord issues, things can really become a nightmare.

 It’s best not to jump into this question straight away, especially if your lease states that you’re not allowed pets in the first place.
 Many landlords don’t allow pets because it reduces the marketability of their property in the future; especially because of the mess and damage they cause as well as any allergies they may provoke in prospective tenants.

 After a few months when you've proven that you’re taking good care of the property you can re-approach the situation but be sure to remain open and honest with your landlord and use phrases like “we were thinking of” and “it would be great if” rather than the blunt “can we get a pet?”

-If you don’t inform them then you could end up voiding your tenancy or making sections of it invalid.
+If you don’t inform them, you could void your tenancy or make sections of it invalid.
 Honesty is the best policy here, and the relationship between you and your landlord is all about trust.
-In an ideal world, it’s always best to wait until the end of your tenancy before changing living arrangements like this but, if you simply can’t wait, make sure you approach your landlord about it in the right way and never keep secrets from them.
+In an ideal world, it’s always best to wait until the end of your tenancy before changing living arrangements, but if you simply can’t wait, make sure you approach your landlord about it correctly and never keep secrets from them.

 Yes, it might be important to be open and honest with your landlord, but you need to ensure that you’re never intrusive.
 Before you move in it is highly likely that they’ll perform a background check on you, and you might want to find out a little bit about them as well.

 Most of what you need to know, however, can be found on internet forums and discussion boards rather than asking them directly anyway.
 There’s no harm in trying to figure out (politely!) what they’re like before you move in so that you can prepare in advance for any difficulties that you might face with them, but just be wary about what types of questions you’re asking them directly.